 dao strom is an artist whose work explores hybridity through melding disparate “voices”—written, sung, visual—to contemplate the intersection of personal and collective histories.

-Her books include a hybrid-forms memoir, We Were Meant To Be a Gentle People, accompanied by a song-cycle, East/West (Press Otherwise, 2015), in which, according to the LA Review of Books, “Strom embraces the fragment as the smallest reliable unit of truth"; a novel, Grass Roof, Tin Roof (Houghton Mifflin/Mariner Books, 2003); and a collection of novellas, The Gentle Order of Girls and Boys (Counterpoint Press, 2006), the latter praised by The New Yorker as being “quietly beautiful […] hip without being ironic.”
 She is a 2016 recipient of a Creative Capital Artist Award in Literature.
-Her work has also received support from the Regional Arts Culture & Council, Oregon Arts Commission, National Endowment for the Arts, James Michener Fellowship, and the Nelson Algren Award; with creative place-making grants from APANO (Asian Pacific American Network of Oregon) and the Precipice Fund.
+Her work has also received support from RACC, Oregon Arts Commission, National Endowment for the Arts, James Michener Fellowship, and the Nelson Algren Award; with creative place-making grants from APANO (Asian Pacific American Network of Oregon) and the Precipice Fund.

 Strom was born in Vietnam and grew up in the Sierra Nevada foothills of northern California.
 She lives in Portland, Oregon.

 My work seeks to meld disparate “voices” - written, musical, visual - to contemplate the intersection of personal and collective histories.
 I was born in Vietnam in the wake of a war.
 My parents were writers and artists before me, in a time and setting when performing such acts of “voice” was perilous—my birth father spent 10 years in "reeducation camps" after the war as persecution for his work as a writer.
 I emigrated with my mother and grew up in a Vietnamese-Danish-American family in a small town in the hills of northern California on the same riverbanks where gold was “discovered” in 1848.
 I grew up communing with pine trees and ponies.
-I don’t speak Vietnamese but have wrestled for many years with a sense of burden, legacy, sorrow and debt to those origins.
+I don’t speak Vietnamese but have wrestled for many years with a sense of burden, legacy, sorrow, and debt to those origins.
 At the same time, identity and self-definition remain fluid and elusive matters for me.
-Due to the roles language and memory (or lack thereof) have played in my life, I have a healthy distrust for the assumed authority of words, dominant narratives, ideologies.
-I use image, text design, narrative and poetic experimentation to subvert and question those assumed authorities.
-I use music as an oral/aural, embodied, non-intellectual path by which to evoke and re-inhabit/re-shape story and experience.
-I am also interested in elucidating the smaller, quieter aspects of life, love, longing, the subtleties and nuances of perception and emotion, the in-between states of vulnerability and self-dissolution.
+Due to the roles language and memory (or lack thereof) have played in my life, I have a healthy distrust for the assumed authority of words, dominant narratives, ideologies, categories, and boundaries.
+Conversely, I am more interested in how to read the in-between spaces, the nuances of textures, the slow currents of absences, silences, and ethos, and in allowing vulnerability and ambiguity to undergird understanding.
+I use hybrid poetic experimentation, fragmentation of visual images, and multimodal forms of voicing to subvert and question assumed authorities, and to re-form my own means of articulation and perception.
+I use music and sound as an oral/aural, embodied, and non-intellectual path by which to evoke and (re)inhabit ethos, and nurture my own faculties of reception and listening.
+Through an art that requires the awakening and engaging of multiple sense perceptions, I believe there also lies potential to deepen our own sensitivities and empathies toward one another.